Cunningham, Sutton lead sharp shooting Louisville, 83-70

+LOUISVILLE, Ky. — Louisville used a combination of sharp shooting and effective defense Saturday afternoon to put away Kent State.

-LOUISVILLE, Ky. — Louisville got season-best performances from Christen Cunningham and Dwayne Sutton Saturday afternoon as the Cardinals notched an 83-70 victory over Kent State.
+The Cardinals got 17 points from Christen Cunningham and 16 from Dwayne Sutton — both season highs — as they notched their seventh consecutive home win, beating the Golden Flashes 83-70.

-Cunningham was 5 of 6 from the floor, scored 17 points and Sutton added 16 — season-high points for both — to lead the Cardinals to their seventh straight win at home.
-Louisville (8-3) shot 51 percent from the floor, making 26 of 51.
+“I think our best offense today was just driving the ball,” he said.
+“When teams are out denying the passing lanes, it leaves a lot of space for me in the court.
+I think that just opened up getting some easy baskets, and I got into a pretty good rhythm.”

 The Golden Flashes (8-2) led 13-10 after a Jalen Avery 3-pointer with 13:10 left in the first half.
 However, Kent State made just two baskets over the next 6:47 as the Cardinals took command.
-A Malik Williams 3-pointer put Louisville up 14-13, and the Cardinals never trailed again.
+A Malik Williams 3-pointer with 12:28 left in the half made it 14-13 Cardinals, who never trailed after that.

+Cardinals coach Chris Mack especially liked the way his team played on both sides of the court in the first half, as Kent State missed seven of its last 11 shots.

+“I thought that was as good as we played on both ends of the floor.
+That’s where we got the separation,” he said.

-The Cardinals extended the lead to 54-30 with 16:36 remaining after a 3-point play by Cunningham.
-They led by 19 with 1:21 left before the Golden Flashes finished off the game with a 6-0 run.
+The lead grew to 54-30 with 16:36 remaining after a 3-point play by Cunningham.
+Louisville led by 19 with 1:21 left before the Golden Flashes finished off the game with a 6-0 run.

 Sutton, a junior wing, scored 12 of his points and grabbed six of his seven rebounds in the second half.
 Jordan Nwora and Williams added 13 points for Louisville, with Nwora posting 10 rebounds.

-Jaylin Walker scored a season-high 28 points, one off his career best, to lead Kent State.
-It’s the fourth time the senior guard, who drained 7-of-10 3-point shots, has led the Golden Flashes in scoring in five games since serving a five-game suspension to start the season.
+Jaylin Walker scored 28 points to lead Kent State.
+It’s the fourth time the senior guard, who drained 7 of-10 3-point shots, has led the Golden Flashes in scoring in five games since serving a five-game suspension to start the season.

 BIG PICTURE